algolia/demo-smashingmagazine/README.md

 The `./data/records.json` file holds a copy of all the records (used with SmashingMagazine permission).
-The data is from a snapshot of all the articles the website from February 2016.
+The data is from a snapshot of all the articles the website from October 2016.

 We've already pre-populated an index with this data so you can test it live, but if you'd rather use your own index on your Algolia account, we're also providing